-Element Purpose Key Considerations -server hostname Specifies the name of the computer on which the ISM server is running If you omit this option, this command looks first for an ISM server on the local computer and then for the first ISM server to respond over the network. -admin name@host Removes an administrative user from the ISM server If you remove yourself as an administrative user, you can no longer administer this ISM server. -device name Removes a storage device from the ISM server You cannot remove a storage device that is currently in use.
-(1 of 2)

-Removes a storage volume from the ISM catalog Forces a storage volume to be removed from the ISM catalog that is ISM no longer tracks the data on this storage volume.
-You can still recover data on the volume with the ism_catalog -recreate_from command. the ism_catalog -recreate_from command. marked Manual recycle or a volume that contains save sets whose retention periods have not yet expired ISM no longer tracks the data on this storag volume.
-(2 of you to view information about the ISM nd storage devices. -server hostname -admins retention periods have not yet expired ism_show The ism_show command enables administrators, media volumes, ar
+Element Purpose Key Considerations -server hostname Specifies the name of the computer on which the ISM server is running If you omit this option, this command looks first for an ISM server on the local computer and then for the first ISM server to respond over the network. -admin name@host Removes an administrative user from the ISM server If you remove yourself as an administrative user, you can no longer administer this ISM server. -device name Removes a storage device from the ISM server You cannot remove a storage device that is currently in use. -volume name Removes a storage volume from the ISM catalog ISM no longer tracks the data on this storage volume.
+You can still recover data on the volume with the ism_catalog -recreate_from command. -force Forces a storage volume to be removed from the ISM catalog that is marked Manual recycle or a volume that contains save sets whose retention periods have not yet expired ISM no longer tracks the data on this storage volume.